Azure/azure-quickstart-templates/101-app-configuration-store-ff/README.md

 This template creates an Azure App Configuration store, then creates a feature flag inside the new store.

+Feature flag belongs to `keyValues` resouce type.
+To be a feature flag, the key of `keyValues` resouce has to start with `.appconfig.featureflag/`.
+However, `/` is forbidden in resource's name. `~2F` is used to espace the forward slash character.
+For more information about the `keyValues` resrouce's name, refer to the `Tip` section of [this tutorial](https://docs.microsoft.com/azure/azure-app-configuration/quickstart-resource-manager).

 If you're new to App Configuration, see:

 - [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/)